Kingdom Whole Gatherings

 Another question could be: "How was it that such things seemed to just happen among those early Believers?"
-(And many other Believers since, no doubt.)
+(As well as other Believers since, no doubt.)

-Again, the obvious answer would be: "... by the working of the Holy Spirit".
+The answer would have to be: "... by the working of the Holy Spirit".

-Again: "Why are the kind of gatherings that were for building up, comforting and exhorting the Corinthian Believers not experienced today?".
+But why are such gatherings that built up, comforted and exhorted the Corinthian Believers not experienced today?

 "... those who have preached the good news to you by the Holy Spirit sent from heaven ...", 1 Peter 1'12.

-As well as him there's John, Philip and the others who went to Samaria, Aquila and Priscilla, Timothy and Paul.
+As well as him there's John, Philip and the others who went to Samaria and Aquila and Priscilla, Timothy and Paul.